 A successful build results in a screen similar to the following.
 If the build system encounters issues the build log will include an error message indicating the nature of the problem that is preventing a successful build and a link to a detailed error log.
-If you consistently get build errors visit the Intel XDK forum for help (a link to the forum can be found under the (?) pulldown of the Intel XDK).
+If you consistently get build errors visit the Intel XDK forum for help (a link to the forum can be found under the orange (?) pulldown of the Intel XDK).

 A Simple Example Using Cordova Plugins